jmitchell35/gaining_awareness/network-web-infrastructure-docs.md

 7. **Connection Established**: Your browser uses this IP address to connect to the web server

 The term "authoritative answer" means the response came from a server that has official authority over that domain's records, rather than from cached or second-hand information.

+### DNS System Hierarchy: Who Controls What

+Understanding who controls each level of the DNS hierarchy helps clarify how the entire system functions as a distributed but coordinated global network.

+#### Root DNS Servers

+**Who operates them?**
+The Root DNS servers are not controlled by a single entity but are managed by 12 independent organizations that collectively operate the 13 logical root server identities (labeled A through M).
+As of May 2025, there are approximately 1,952 physical server instances distributed globally.

+These operators include:
+- Verisign (operates two root servers - A and J)
+- University of Southern California (ISI)
+- Cogent Communications
+- University of Maryland
+- NASA (National Aeronautics and Space Administration, Ames Research Center)
+- Internet Systems Consortium (ISC)
+- U.S. Department of Defense
+- U.S. Army Research Lab
+- Netnod
+- RIPE NCC (Réseaux IP Européens Network Coordination Centre)
+- ICANN (Internet Corporation for Assigned Names and Numbers, operates L-Root)
+- WIDE Project

+**Where are they located?**
+Contrary to common misconception, the Root DNS system is not 13 physical servers but rather 13 logical identities implemented using anycast addressing.
+This allows each logical server to exist as hundreds of physical servers globally distributed.
+The system uses anycast routing to direct requests based on load and proximity, making it highly redundant and improving performance worldwide.

+**Do they exist as a single coherent entity?**
+No, the system is intentionally distributed and decentralized.
+While there are only 13 root server IP addresses visible from any single location at any given time, these addresses point to a global network of servers spanning all populated continents.
+Together, these 13 root identities represent over 1,500 individual servers, each providing identical information from the root zone to DNS resolvers.

+#### TLD Servers

+**Who operates them?**
+TLD servers are operated by various registry operators who have been delegated authority by ICANN:
+- Verisign operates .com and .net
+- Public Interest Registry operates .org
+- AFNIC operates .fr (France)
+- Nominet operates .uk (United Kingdom)
+- auDA operates .au (Australia)

+Each TLD has its own designated registry operator responsible for maintaining the authoritative DNS servers for that specific top-level domain.

+**Where are they located?**
+Like root servers, TLD servers use anycast technology to distribute servers globally.
+Each registry operator maintains their own infrastructure with multiple instances around the world for redundancy and performance.

+**Do they exist as single coherent entities?**
+Each TLD is managed by a specific registry operator (a single responsible entity), but the physical implementation of each TLD's DNS service is distributed across multiple servers and locations.

+#### Authoritative DNS Servers

+**Who operates them?**
+Authoritative DNS servers are operated by:
+- Domain owners themselves
+- Domain registrars (like GoDaddy, Namecheap)
+- Specialized DNS hosting providers (like Cloudflare, AWS Route 53)
+- Web hosting companies that include DNS services

+**Domain registration connection:**
+This directly relates to domain uniqueness and registration.
+Domain names must be unique within their TLD, and they are registered through domain registrars accredited by the relevant TLD registry.
+When you register a domain, you specify which authoritative DNS servers will be responsible for your domain's DNS records.
+The registrar communicates this information to the TLD registry, which then updates its servers to point to your authoritative DNS servers.

+#### Recursive DNS Resolvers

+**Software implementations:**
+There are multiple implementations of recursive DNS resolver software:
+- BIND (Berkeley Internet Name Domain) - The most widely used DNS software
+- Unbound - A validating, recursive DNS resolver
+- PowerDNS Recursor - A high-performance resolver
+- Knot Resolver - A modern open-source resolver
+- dnsmasq - Lightweight resolver often used in small networks and routers
+- Microsoft DNS - Included with Windows Server

+Recursive resolvers need a "root hints file" containing the names and IP addresses of root servers to bootstrap the DNS resolution process.
+For many DNS resolver software, this list comes built into the software.

+**Who operates recursive resolvers?**
+These resolvers can be:
+- Run by ISPs (Internet Service Providers) for their customers
+- Operated as public services (like Google's 8.8.8.8, Cloudflare's 1.1.1.1, Quad9's 9.9.9.9)
+- Deployed within enterprise networks
+- Part of home routers/gateways
+- Run directly on end-user devices

+The resolvers cache results to improve performance and reduce load on authoritative servers.

 ### Main DNS Record Types